 Street Art has become the modern voice of creative Athens – a city that is said to have the largest collection of street art in the world.
 While unsightly tagging is common, some of the ultra-creative pieces on show here will catch your eye on every corner.
 Shop shutter covers and buildings whose entire façade is covered; abandoned spaces and hidden finds – each artwork has its own story, sometimes about the particular building or area itself.

 Join urban artists from the city who will give detailed insight into the street art scene, emerging in the early 1990s as a social-political voice – a sentiment that continues today.
-You can learn about the designs, techniques and messages found mainly within the central Exarchia, Monastiraki and Psirri neighbourhoods with Manolis from Dopios and in the lesser-known and grittier Gazi and Metataxourgio neighbourhoods with Achilles from Alternative Athens.
+You can learn about the designs, techniques and messages found mainly within the central Exarchia, Monastiraki and Psirri neighbourhoods with Manolis aka rtmone and in the lesser-known and grittier Gazi and Metataxourgio neighbourhoods with Achilles from Alternative Athens.
 Each has their own distinct style and personal highlights to share.

 Athens Architecture Walking Tour – History of Occupation and Rebuild